Jonah251/derive/README.md

 ---
 ## Site 1
-gutenburg.org
+gutenburg.org<br>
-*Link from school project
+Link from school project<br>
-*Slightly Dated
-The colours used and the layout
+Slightly Dated:  The colours used and the layout<br>
-*could also be prectical
+Could also be practical: Many links and simple format makes a simple and clean design<br>
+good navigation<br>
+search bar
-Many links and simple format makes a simple and clean design *good navigation search bar organizes and uses popular things like catigories and genres to help make navigation easier *has donationlink, change langage buttons, many links to lead to new pages on site
+organizes and uses popular things like catigories and genres to help make navigation easier *has donationlink, change langage buttons, many links to lead to new pages on site